intel1337/PainKiller/README.md

 ## Start
 ```
-- Open start.bat
+- Open PainKiller.exe
 or
-- Open a Shell and then type "pip install colorama", "python main.py"
+- Open a Shell and then type python main.py
-Wait for the module...

 ```